karpatkey/kpk-token/README.md

 ### ERC20 token recovery

-To recover ERC20 tokens that have been sent to the token contract it is possible to use the `rescueToken` method to transfer tokens to another address.
+To recover ERC20 tokens that have been sent to the contract the owner can call the `rescueToken` method to transfer these tokens to another address.

 ### Upgradeability